sergioutama/sergioutama.github.io/_drafts/2018-07-08-avoid-waterfall.md

 comments: false
 ---

-When choosing software development methodoly, it seems obvious for most of developer to vouch for 'Agile'.
-Agile movement also swpet business owner and manager with the hype.
+When choosing software development methodology, it seems obvious for most of developer to vouch for 'Agile'.
+Agile movement also swept business owner and manager with the hype.
 However, despite "Agile" as buzzword are spreading, the practice are often neglected.

-There are still quite a number of company prefer to use the "old school" waterfall methodolgy, wether for their internal project or the one their outsourced.
+There are still quite a number of company prefer to use the "old school" waterfall methodology, wether for their internal project or the one their outsourced.

 Here is why you shouldn't waterfall your development